 Cost Breakdown (Approximate): Tuition ($66/Credit Hour) + Technology Fee ($13/Credit Hour) + Public Safety Fee ($25/Semester) = Total Cost

-* Cost for 2019-20 will be set by the University of South Carolina system board of trustees.
+* Fees listed are for 2019-20.
+Costs for 2020-21 will be set by the University of South Carolina system board of trustees.

 Textbook purchases/rentals are made separately from the costs above.
 Students must rent/buy their textbooks by the first day of class.
 Students are encouraged, but not required to, purchase/rent their text books at the Pacer Shoppe on campus.

 Each semester the dual/concurrent Coordinator will provide a listing of suggested courses for dual enrollment students.
 Courses for the fall semester are available the previous March and courses for the spring semester are available the previous October.